Best Enterprise Video Platform: 2020 Comparison

 Large businesses are increasingly choosing to invest in enterprise video platforms.
 And with good reason.
 In particular, online video enables businesses to streamline internal communications and training, market products and services, stream events, and more.
 So, that brings us to the focus of this article: how can businesses start using online video successfully?
-And what key tools are necessary for enterprise streaming video?
+And what key tools are necessary for enterprise video streaming?

 This blog post will answer these questions by comparing the top enterprise video platforms for 2020.
 This post is the second part of a series.
 In the first post, we discussed 13 reasons why businesses should invest in enterprise video streaming platforms.
 This post, in contrast, will look purely at the best platforms available.
 We have a lot to cover, so let’s get started.

 To help narrow down the options for pro platforms, we’ll compare five top enterprise video platforms.
 These include Brightcove, Dacast, IBM, Kaltura, and Vimeo.
 Several major brands use one of these pro platforms.
 However, each streaming service takes a slightly different approach, which we’ll tease out by comparing them on a feature-by-feature basis here.

 1. Basic Live Streaming and VOD Functionality Comparison